Frequently Asked Questions

 How long are lessons?

-See example timetable to see how the day works.
+See the example timetable attached below to see how the day works.

 Do we have to change classrooms?